Uunchai

 Uunchai was announced in October 2021.
-The principal photography commenced in October 2021 itself and ended in April 2022, followed by post-production works.
+The principal photography commenced in October 2021 itself and ended in April 2022, followed by post-production work.
 The film's music is composed by Amit Trivedi.

-Uunchai was theatrically released on 11 November 2022, to positive reviews for its direction, cast performances, screenplay and cinematography but criticism for its excessive length.
-The film earned ₹48.99 crore worldwide and was considered a box office success.
-The film was digitally released on the OTT platform, ZEE5 on 6 January, 2023.
+Uunchai was theatrically released on 11 November 2022.
+The film earned ₹48.99 crore worldwide.
+The film was digitally released on the OTT platform, ZEE5 on 6 January 2023.

+At the 68th Filmfare Awards, Uunchai received 7 nominations, including Best Film, Best Director (Barjatya), Best Actor (Bachchan) and Best Supporting Actor (Kher).
+At the 70th National Film Awards, the film won the Best Direction (Barjatya) and Best Supporting Actress (Gupta).

 Plot

-Three aged friends- Amit, Om and Javed take a trek to the Everest Base Camp, to fulfil their fourth friend Bhupen's last wish.
-They're joined by Mala along the way, who happens to be the long lost love of Bhupen and regrets having not fought for their love.
+Three aged friends — Amit, Om and Javed — take a trek to the Everest Base Camp, to fulfil their fourth friend Bhupen's last wish.
+They're joined by Mala along the way, who happens to be the long lost love of Bhupen and regrets not having fought for their love.
 A simple trek turns out to be a personal, emotional and spiritual journey as they battle their physical limitations and discover the true meaning of freedom.